 Charles Coe’s poem “Picnic on the Moon,” Picnic on the Moon (1999), is not sci-fi.
-It’s a critique of human violence and enmity on Earth set against the tranquility and quiet of the Moon.
+It’s a critique of human violence and enmity on Earth set against the Moon’s tranquility and quiet.

 The Moon sounds like the perfect picnic spot-